danielphilipjohnson/Udacity-Web-Portfolio-2017/2.Full-Stack Developer- Nanodegree/P4-Item-Catalog/README.md

-# Full-Stack Udacity Project 4
+# Full-Stack Udacity Project 4: Item Catalog

-## Item Catalog: Restaurant menu items

-Homepage
-add codepen link

 ## description of project
 You will develop an application that provides a list of items within a variety of categories as well as provide a user